 The Map of Meaning and Ageing: a handbook for service providers is designed to assist with service planning, client goal setting and planning meaningful engagement.
 Staff involved in service planning, assessment and activities can use the handbook to ensure that they offer more than ‘busywork’; instead they can actively contribute to each person’s quality of life by utilising the Map of Meaning framework.

-Meaningful Ageing Australia CEO Ilsa Hampton commented, “For human flourishing, our spiritual needs must be attended to.
+At Meaningful Ageing Australia, we believe that for human flourishing, our spiritual needs must be attended to.
 Central to this is activating our sources of hope, which is intimately connected to having a feeling that life is meaningful.
 We can survive all sorts of profound challenges as long as our sense of meaning is intact.
 This all occurs in a relational context.

-“The Map of Meaning and Ageing is a valuable new asset for our organisation’s work to ensure service providers have what they need for the new era of aged care.
-There are fewer reasons now for providers to avoid engaging with contemporary spiritual care.
-The Aged Care Quality Standards have been a great help in making this much clearer, but we still have a way to go.”
+“The Map of Meaning and Ageing is a valuable tool to engage with contemporary spiritual care.
+The Aged Care Quality Standards have been a great help in making this much clearer, but we still have a way to go.

 Seventy-two-year-old co-author Lani Morris, who has been working with the Map of Meaning for 20 years, says “our need for meaning is as vital as our need for water.
 Ageing brings many challenges and joys – what remains constant is our need for meaning.”